Morgan Shoal

 - Morgan Shoal Framework Plan, March 2015

 - CDOT BRIC Pre-Application and Exhibits for Morgan Shoal Project, September 30, 2020.
-This document and especially its exhibits spell out the most recent design plans for Morgan Shoal and Promontory Point.
+This document and especially its exhibits spell out design plans for Morgan Shoal and Promontory Point.
 (Obtained by FOIA)

 - Information session for Morgan Shoal Project, for potential bidders for the construction project, given by the Chicago Public Building Commission, the Chicago Park District and the City (CDOT), recording, May 18, 2021.